CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 ## Shamir's Secret Sharing

 Social Key Recovery is based on Shamir's Secret Sharing (SSS).
-This elegant [scheme](“https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing”) allows to splitting a secret into $n$ shares, and to define a threshold $k$ as a minimal number of necessary shares to reconstruct the initial secret.
+This elegant [scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) allows to splitting a secret into $n$ shares, and to define a threshold $k$ as a minimal number of necessary shares to reconstruct the initial secret.
 An attacker able to retrieve $k-1$ shares obtains no information about the secret.

-**For understanding, the security flaw, let’s introduce briefly the SSS principles (from [Wikipedia](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing)).**
+**For understanding, the security flaw, let’s introduce briefly the SSS principles .**

 The main mathematical concept used behind SSS is the following: